On Choosing the Poems and Letter

 The word “price” also appears in the last line of the poem, alluding to a sacrifice of blood (“purple– in my Vein”) that the meeting or the separation cost these lovers.
 In her letter Dickinson uses “price” to describe “herself” as the object of Higginson’s efforts.
 Both uses suggests the monetizing of desire in

 Dickinson’s writing we explored last week in the post on Wealth, Class and Economics.
 The parable Dickinson relates in her letter also contains the “shy Angels” in the woods the lovers meet in this poem as they walk abroad.
 This poem also echoes “There came a day– at Summer’s full”(F325B, J322), a great poem of renunciation.
-All of this suggests that Dickinson was using language to weave Higginson into the an archetypal form of climactic visit.
+All of this suggests that Dickinson was using language to weave Higginson into the an archetypal scenario of climactic visit.

 From Blank to Blank –